 - To install the agent, use our launcher, or follow the New Relic Go agent's installation and instrumentation procedures.
 Wait a few minutes to view data from your Go app in your New Relic account's UI.

 We recommend instrumenting your Go code to get the maximum benefits from the New Relic Go agent.
 But we make it easy to get great data in couple of ways:

 - Simply import the agent and create an application to get useful runtime information about your number of goroutines, garbage collection statistics, and memory and CPU usage.

 - Use our many integration packages for out-of-the box support for many popular Go web frameworks and libraries.
 We continue to add integration packages based on your feedback.
-You can weigh in on potential integrations on the Explorers Hub and our New Relic Go agent GitHub project.
+You can weigh in on potential integrations on the Support Forum and our New Relic Go agent GitHub project.